William Close: Last years

 Disillusioned with Mobutu's policies, Close left Zaire in 1977.
 He moved to Big Piney, Wyoming, where he became a country doctor, making his final house call a month before his death.
 During the 1995 Ebola outbreak, he was a liaison between the CDC and the Zairian government.
 Close wrote four books, which included chronicles of his experiences as a doctor in Zaire and Wyoming.

 Personal life

-On February 6, 1943, Close married Bettine Moore in a ceremony held at the home of her parents in Greenwich.
+On February 6, 1943, Close married Bettine Moore (1924–2015) in a ceremony held at the home of her parents in Greenwich.
 She was the daughter of Elizabeth Hyde (1897–1983) and Charles Arthur Moore, Jr. (1880–1949).
-Together they had: Tina, Glenn, Alexander, and Jessie.
+Together they had four children: Tina, Glenn, Alexander, and Jessie.

-Close died at age 84 on January 15, 2009, in his home in Big Piney due to a heart attack.
+Close died of a heart attack on January 15, 2009, in his home in Big Piney.
+He was 84.